objc

 Installing the libraries

-TODO: the libraries should be installed under a prefix path:
+The libraries should be installed under a prefix path:

-PREFIX=/opt/objc make install
+PREFIX=/opt/picofuse make install

 Documentation